echasnovski/mini.nvim/readmes/mini-animate.md

 Notes:
 - Although all animations work in all supported versions of Neovim, scroll and resize animations have best experience with Neovim>=0.9 (current nightly release).
+- If you have remapped any movement operation to center after it is done (like to be `nzvzz` or `<C-d>zz`), you need to change those mappings to account for asynchronous nature of scroll animation.
+Either remove those mappings or update to use `MiniAnimate.execute_after()` (see `:h MiniAnimate.config.scroll`)

 ## Installation